software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 6
 >
-> Faciliate a planning poker event where you estimate the _first four user stories_ of the Sprint.
+> The Product Owner needs your help in estimating user stories.
+Faciliate a planning poker event where you estimate the _first four user stories_ of the Sprint.

 {: .note }
 At this point it might sense to distribute the workload a bit instead of working on each user story together.
 For example two members of the team could start working on the first user story and the others on the second one.
 Decide who will be working on which task and assign at least one team member for each task on the Trello board.

 {: .important-title }

-> Exercise 6
+> Exercise 7
 >
 > Implement the tasks of the first user story, "As a user I want to know the date when a reading recommendation was added so that I know how old it is".
 >